opentok/opentok-ios-sdk-samples-swift/Basic-Video-Renderer/README.md

 -----------------

-*   Follow the code from the `ViewController.viewDidLoad(_:)` method through to the OpenTok callbacks to see how streams are created and handled in the OpenTok iOS SDK.
+*   Follow the code from the `ViewController.viewDidLoad(_:)` method through to the callbacks to see how streams are created and handled in the OpenTok iOS SDK.

 *   By default, all delegate methods from classes in the OpenTok iOS SDK are